 Who We Are

-Nutrition Connections, formerly the Nutrition Resource Centre, is a centre for nutrition knowledge and collaboration.
-We help health professionals, community organizations, educators, researchers, and others working in food and nutrition to build capacity, connect, and share information.
+Nutrition Connections, formerly the Nutrition Resource Centre, is a centre for nutrition services and resources, education, training, knowledge and collaboration.
+We help health professionals, businesses, government and community organizations, educators, researchers and others working in food and nutrition meet organizational needs, and learn, connect, and share information.

 - Engage in revenue generating activities that support the mission of OPHA; and